cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 values at bit indexes $0$ through $7$, and treat them as their corresponding place value in a summation, we should obtain the same answer as indexing whichever byte those bits come from.
-We call this notion _conversion agreement_, due to its relation to [an existing CIP][conversion-cip], which allows us to (essentially) view a `BuiltinByteString` as a natural number in base-256.
+We call this notion _conversion agreement_, due to its relation to [CIP-121][conversion-cip], which allows us to (essentially) view a `BuiltinByteString` as a natural number in base-256.
 Indeed, the case is analogous, with the only difference being that we are concerned with the positioning of base-256 digits, not binary ones.